pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 ## Voluntary Quit or Demotion

-Please write an email to XX(TBD) and cc it to XX(TBD) if you are going to voluntary quit or demotion
+Please email to [Yanqing Zhang](mailto:zhangyanqing@pingcap.com) if you are going to voluntaryly quit or demotion

-## Technical Leads

-TBD